 - If the pasta water is boiling before you are ready to add the pasta, turn the heat down slightly to maintain a simmer, then turn the heat back up a minute or two before you are ready to add the pasta.

-- If the sauce is ready before the pasta has finished cooking, just turn the heat on the skillet down to the lowest setting to keep the sauce warm, stirring occasionally, until the pasta is done.
+- If the sauce is ready before the pasta has finished cooking, just turn the heat down to the lowest setting to keep the sauce warm, stirring occasionally, until the pasta is done.

 - The nutrition information below is an estimate provided by an online nutrition calculator; the nutrition counts of your dish will vary based on the amount and brand of seasoning(s) and ingredients you use.
 This nutrition estimate should not be considered a substitute for professional medical, health, or nutritional advice.
 See our full nutrition disclosure policy.